thuya-cms/thuya-cms.github.io/docs/development/content-field-definition.md

 export default new DateIntervalContentFieldDefinition();
 ```

-The above definition will validate if start date is before end date.
+The above definition will validate if the start date is before the end date.
 When adding the content fields to the group it is also set that both fields are required, so it is not possible to create a date interval if any of its fields is missing.

 !!! tip "Nesting"
     Groups and arrays can be nested in any depth.
 So arrays can contain groups or arrays and groups can also contain other groups or arrays.